Solutions for handling and freight optimisation in railway technology

 The standardised platform is available in seven lengths – from 33 to 70 feet.
 Modular superstructures, also in lightweight construction, tailored to different industries, make the TransANT universally applicable.
 It is also cheap to produce.
 It is worthwhile to purchase several modules at once.
 In order to be able to react to different goods requirements in the shortest possible time.

 Horizontal handling technology.
-Together with the Swiss inventor and partner InnovaTrain, Wecon has developed “ContainerMover” for combined transport.
+Together with the Swiss inventor and partner InnovaTrain, Wecon has developed “ContainerMover” for intermodal transport.
 The easy-to-use system allows loading between road and rail in a matter of minutes.

 Cost-effectively installed next to the railway tracks, it quickly and safely accommodates swap bodies as well as ISO containers.
 Compared to classic crane loading, each transhipment costs only a third.
 Rail transport already pays off from 60 kilometres.